 - Sanofi-Aventis VOICES Facebook Page: This drug company, maker of the cancer drug Taxotere, learned first-hand the downside of having a Facebook site that allows interaction with customers.
 That downside is that customers interact.
 One Taxotere-user posted complaints to the FB page about the drug, only to have her post removed.
 Undeterred, she sent more posts, opened other Facebook accounts, sent more posts, had friends send posts, and just generally assaulted the Sanofi-Aventis stronghold.
 Finally, Sanofi-Aventis changed its information and stated on the FB page:

 This page is not intended as a forum for discussing sanofi-aventis’ or other companies’ products.
 As such, Postings that contain product discussions will be removed by sanofi-aventis.

 See John Mack’s Pharma Marketing Blog, which examines whether the complainant’s posts constitute a reportable adverse event that Sanofi-Aventis must share with the FDA.

-This exemplifies some of the problems drug companies will face in creating online social media—how much customer interaction is too much?
+This exemplifies some problems drug companies will face in creating online social media—how much customer interaction is too much?
 The value of social media is that it is open to comments and questions and interaction.
-Otherwise, it becomes simply another mouthpiece for the company, and is bereft of actual benefits (though, to be fair, it would also limit possible damages).
-But, Sanofi-Aventis now just looks bad for canceling the conversation.
+Otherwise, it becomes simply another mouthpiece for the company and is bereft of actual benefits (though, to be fair, it would also limit possible damages).
+But Sanofi-Aventis now just looks bad for canceling the conversation.